 The name of the Church of England in Australia referred to in the Church of England in Australia Constitution Act 1960 2, is hereby changed to “Anglican Church of Australia”.

-4. Construction of laws of the State, laws of the Church, and instruments
+4. Construction of laws of State, laws of Church, and instruments

 On and from the appointed day a reference, however expressed, to the Church of England or to the Church of England in Australia in —